 A favorite of skiers and boarders of all ages, and a packed powder surface, Snow Valley has something for every level of skier and boarder.
 Snow Valley also offers night sessions and is open for most holidays for those who want to enjoy an evening of skiing/riding under the stars.
 The mountain has additional automated SMI Polecat Snowmaking Fan Guns and a snow grooming machine to provide for the cleanest conditions.

-“Southern California’s best kept secret” Mt.
+“Southern California’s best-kept secret” Mt.
 Baldy offers something the other local mountains don’t—no crowds!
 With a shorter season from late December to March, conditions can vary.
 It is the closest resort to Los Angeles (just 45 miles away), the mountain offers 400 accessible acres with 26 trails accessed by 4 lifts.
 The terrain is rated 20% beginner, 40% intermediate, 20% advanced and 20% expert.
-With activities from skiing and riding to tubing, it provides a great stay-cation opportunity to those in Southern California.
+With activities from skiing and riding to tubing and zip-lining, it provides a great stay-cation opportunity to those in Southern California.
 Current lift ticket prices for adults are $69 per day.

 Mt.
 Baldy’s snow isn’t as groomed, which, for many skiers/boarders, adds to the fun and adventure.
 Mt.
 Baldy’s conditions vary greatly, so conditions can be unpredictable.
 It is only 110 miles from San Diego, so why not check it out?